Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Before any Abrasive Wheels task, workers should quickly assess the situation using the risk assessment for abrasive wheels.
 Consider the Task requirements, your Individual capability, the Load characteristics, and the Environment conditions.
 On construction sites, this might take just 30 seconds but can prevent serious injuries.

-For larger lifts or team-based access and rescue, take time to plan properly.
-Agree who will lead the lift, communicate the plan clearly, and ensure everyone understands their role.
-Rushing is one of the biggest contributors to construction injuries - a few minutes of planning is always worthwhile.
+For larger or awkward cuts, take time to plan properly.
+Agree who will operate the grinder and who will support the workpiece, communicate the plan clearly, and ensure everyone understands where to stand to stay clear of the plane of rotation.
+Rushing is one of the biggest contributors to disc-burst and laceration injuries - a few minutes of planning is always worthwhile.

 Using powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws)